Common Questions Explained by the Yuba City Dentistry Group

 What kind of sedation and anesthesia are available at the Yuba City Dentistry Group?

 Our dentist will answer your questions and provide a detailed description of your treatment plan and pain management options before any kind of oral procedure is begun.
-We provide oral conscious sedation to manage discomfort and anxiety, as well as nitrous oxide.
+We provide oral conscious sedation to manage discomfort and anxiety, as well as what’s commonly known as laughing gas.
 Parents may be especially concerned about sedation during oral surgery, so our dental professionals are ready to discuss your concerns in detail and answer any questions you have.

 For more questions about oral surgery or other dental issues, call our Yuba City dental experts for a consultation and exam to get the answers you seek.
 Your dental health and comfort is our main concern!